Ailantha

 Picture

-The Beach Part and the Hollywood Part are separated by a great terrifying tanglement of asphalt known as The Freeway, a complex looping, stacking, and conjoining of four different arteries which, I'm proud to say, I once drove across years ago,
+The Beach Part and the Hollywood Part are separated by a great terrifying tanglement of asphalt known as The Freeway, a complex looping, stacking, and conjoining of four different arteries which, I'm proud to say, I once drove across years ago, though I'm not sure I could do it ever again.

 Picture